AKSHATKUAMRSINGH/CSV_Comparator-SAIL_VT-Project-/README.md

 - Data discrepancies in employee details (like IFSC, DOJ, DOB)
 - New Joinees that were absent in the Master dataset but were present in the new changes file would be shown in a separate section .
 - Generates well-structured PDF reports for audits and HR documentation, now with password protection for enhanced security.
-- Supports emailing the generated PDF reports directly to specified recipients.
+- Supports emailing the generated PDF reports directly to specified recipients that would be gives by the user.

 📌 Technical Overview
 **Framework & Libraries:**